-From figure 5, the probability plot predicts all most likely of HIV contraction for female-unemployed population ageing below 39 years in Oyo state population as the fit is asymptotically approaching one.
+The probability plot predicts all most likely of HIV contraction for female-unemployed population aging below 39 years in Oyo state population as the fit is asymptotically approaching one.
 The model for the male-employed takes second position with the highest probability of HIV contraction across a randomly generated population ageing from 0 to 120 years using R sequential function (See Fig 5 for the plots).